 - When the pH is low, the acidity will be high.

 - The safe level of 5.5 can be stick to balance alkaline and acidity.

 - High acidic food has a low pH.

 Frequently Asked Questions

 Q2.
-How do you make tea less acidic?
+How do you make the tea less acidic?

 1. Try to cut down the brewing time.